p-hzamora/FluentValidation/docs/collections.md

 ## Collections of Complex Types

-You can also combine `RuleForEach` with `SetValidator` when the collection is of another complex objects.
+You can also combine `RuleForEach` with `set_validator` when the collection is of another complex objects.
 For example:

 ```csharp
 public class Customer